T of C

 Qin body Raykov on silk Ancient techniques 19th century account Lost tradition?
 Wong Shu-Chee Availability 首頁

-Silk Strings 絲絃 1
+Silk Strings

 Basics of qin strings

-For at least 2,000 years, until the Cultural Revolution, qin strings were always made of twisted silk which had been boiled in a kind of glue.
-At some stage the lower four strings came to have in addition a mesh around the twisted core.
-These lower four are wrapped in sequence around one of the legs; the upper three go in sequence around the other leg.
-The strings that break most often are the fourth and the seventh; these are the last to be wound around each leg, so when they do break none of the others needs to be re-wound around the leg.
-In addition, many sets contain an extra seventh string.
+At some stage the lower three or four qin strings came to have in addition a mesh ("wrapping gauze") around the twisted core.18 These lower strings are wrapped in sequence around one of the legs; the upper strings go in sequence around the other leg.
+With four strings wrapped, as is common today, the strings that break most often are the fourth and the seventh; these are the last to be wound around each leg, so when they do break none of the others needs to be re-wound around the leg.
+In addition, many sets contain an extra seventh string - it generally breaks more often than the fourth.

 Silk strings usually break right where they rub against the bridge.
 The string is then trimmed neatly near the break and several more inches are required to tie a new knot before the string is reconnected to the tassel at the bridge end, then re-wound around the leg under the qin.
-In this way a string may be able to break as many as 10 times before it has to be replaced.9
+In this way a string may be able to break as many as 10 times before it has to be replaced.21

 Problems with Silk Strings?

-The sound of the qin as developed over the years is so delicate that it cannot compete with other sounds.
-Claims have been made that it complements natural sounds, but perhaps this refers to the "beyond-sound" aspect of qin music.
-Thus, a common theme in paintings shows a scholar in the countryside with a stringless qin.
-I have a fan with such a scene, accompanied by an inscription to the effect that there is no need to play if one can hear the sounds of nature.
+The tradition that qin music either represents or complements natural sounds is related to what can perhaps be called the "beyond-sound" aspect of qin music.
+Going further, a common theme in paintings shows a scholar in the countryside with a stringless qin.
+I have a fan with such a scene, accompanied by an inscription to the effect that there is no need to play if one can already hear the sounds of nature.

-The other main objection to silk strings is that, besides having a more delicate sound, the sound from the silk strings may be rather scratchy, especially when played by someone who has just switched from nylon-metal to silk strings.
-Nowadays it is popular to blame this scratchiness on the quality of the strings now available, but once again the main problem is with the players.
-Silk strings generally are not ready right away: they must be broken in.
-And the technique for playing them is quite different from that used on nylon-metal.
-In addition, with silk strings if the fingers are not completely clean and dry the sound will be scratchy even with an experienced player.
-In performance this problem may be particularly critical: if the player gets at all nervous and/or if the room is too warm, the hands may become clammy; with clammy hands playing on silk strings becomes impossible.
+Although it is true that new nylon-metal strings are immediately ready to play, while silk strings may sound scratchy until they are broken in, it is not correct simply to blame this scratchiness on the quality of the strings now available.
+Once again the main problem is with the players.
+Players used to nylon-metal generally have little understanding of how to play with silk: of course when they first try to do so it will not sound good, as the technique for playing them is quite different from that used on nylon-metal.
+Another factor is that with silk strings if the fingers are not completely clean and dry the sound will be scratchy even with an experienced player.
+In performance this problem may be particularly critical: if the player gets at all nervous and/or if the room is too warm, the hands may become clammy; with clammy hands, playing on silk strings becomes impossible.

-When listening to a qin in a natural environment -- a perfectly quiet studio, for example -- the original delicate sound is much quieter than the sound one hears in a concert hall.
+When listening to a qin in a natural environment -- a perfectly quiet studio, for example -- the original delicate sound is much quieter than the sound one usually hears in a concert hall.
 Because in a performing environment the size of the venue as well as the inevitable room noise usually make amplification essential, I feel that a recording often has more potential for conveying the traditional qin spirit than a concert performance does.
 However, when most people listen to qin recordings almost invariably, in my experience, they set the volume control so that the sound level is much higher than what one would hear in a non-amplified performance.
 Again, the amplification proportionately increases the sound of the fingers sliding on the strings.

 The development of metal strings